Current Track conditions

 DPAW conducts a program of prescribed burning operations during spring and autumn each year.
 Prescribed burning operations are undertaken for a variety of reasons, including property protection, fuel reduction and biodiversity management.

 These burns are carefully planned however they may cause disruption to walkers.
 Where prescribed burning operations impact on the Track, temporary diversions will be put in place.
-Where the Track is diverted, walkers should follow the white Waugal trail markers.
+Where the Track is diverted, walkers should follow the Waugal trail markers on yellow metal posts.
 Walkers should always adhere to instructions on signs posted on the Track for their own safety.
 Prescribed burning operations are dependent on appropriate weather conditions and as such, dates for operations are not available in advance.

 As soon as we know a burn is about to take place, we will post the information on the diversions section of the relevant Section by Section guide.
 You can view all active burns on the DPAW website.